By: Sharon Aron Baron

 The City of Tamarac wants a new Charter High School.

 Did you read about it on the agenda?
 I didn’t either.
-You see, City Manager Michael Cernech slipped it in the January 21, workshop agenda as item number seven, which wasn’t on the agenda, nor was it ever amended to include this item.
+City Manager Michael Cernech slipped it into the January 21 workshop agenda as item seven, which wasn’t on the agenda and had not been amended to include this item.

 It seems he was quite prepared to bring the item forward for discussion as well, which means there was probably enough time for it to be added.
-Maybe then, the public could have known about it.
+Perhaps then, the public could have been aware of it.

-Anyway, the commission wants Tamarac to have its own high school because they believe our city needs a high school.
+The commission wants Tamarac to have its own high school because it believes the city needs one.

 No facts.
 No numbers.
 They just want it.

-Since neither the Mayor or any of the Commissioners have children in school, you would think that they would take the time to learn a little more about the schools we have, as well as their current enrollment numbers.
-They didn’t even have the foresight to appoint an Education Advisory Committee (EAC) like Coral Springs, and Parkland has either.
+Since neither the Mayor nor any of the Commissioners have children in school, you would think that they would take the time to learn a little more about the schools we have and their current enrollment numbers.
+They didn’t even have the foresight to appoint an Education Advisory Committee (EAC) like Coral Springs and Parkland have.

-So here we have two city meetings where the commission discusses building a high school for our city; however, the public never knows a thing about it because it’s never listed on the agenda – and you will not see it categorized either on web-streaming.
-However, you can see them discussing it “off agenda” at the end of the workshop here at the end of the meeting.
+Here, we have two city meetings where the commission discusses building a high school for our city; however, the public is never informed about it because it’s never listed on the agenda, and it’s not categorized on web-streaming either.
+However, you can see them discussing it as an “off agenda” at the end of the workshop and the end of the meeting.
 January 21 Workshop

 Isn’t this the most backward way of running our city, coming from the “city that commits to transparency?”